CMMC Terms

 This section of the Defense Federal Acquisition Regulation Supplement has been proposed as an Interim Rule, to go into effect on November 30, 2020.

-For contracts which include the 252.204-7021 clause, at the time of award, the contractor will need to provide evidence of holding a CMMC certification.
+For contracts that include the 252.204-7021 clause, at the time of award, the contractor will need to provide evidence of holding a CMMC certification.
 The specific CMMC certification level will be identified on a contract-by-contract basis.

 After November 30, 2025, all DoD contracts are expected to include the 252.204-7021 clause.
 In other words, after 2025, all DoD contractors will need at least CMMC level 1 in order to participate in contracts.